 Buying new equipment never gets old.
-The dent left in the wallet isn't quite as exciting as the experience you get when you feel that new gear under foot.
-The break-in process is minimal and nearly painless for most new ski and ride gear.
-New boots-ski boots particularly-can be a much different story.
+The dent left in the wallet is dwarfed by the experience you get when you feel that new gear under foot.
+The break-in process is minimal and nearly painless for skis and snowboards, but new ski boots can be a much different story.
 The process of breaking in alpine ski boots can be frustrating and even season-ending.
 Have heart: There are some steps you can take that can mean the difference of a bad day and a great day, or perhaps loosing a toenail or keeping them all intact at the end of the season.

-While you’re still in the ski shop, start thinking about pressure areas that are still evident as your boots begin to loosen and the circulation returns your feet.
+While you’re still in the ski shop, start thinking about pressure areas.
 Perhaps the top of your foot has a sharp pain, you have a bunion on your big toe, or a bone spur on your heel.
 Make notes about these hot spots.
 Some bootfitters may advise getting professional insoles/orthotics made for your boots.
 Many bootfitters make custom insoles in-house.
 This will add to the cost of your ski boot purchase, but they typically last for years.

 Insoles can help eliminate foot issues in boots the same way orthotics do in shoes.
 DFP (Dynamic Foot Positioning) based in Salt Lake City, Utah, has been designing custom insoles for over 20 years.
 “The process we use involves taking a blueprint of your foot,” says Joe Liefer, DFP boot fitter at Christy Sports in Beaver Creek, Colo.
 “We can see exactly how you distribute your weight on each foot and immediately know where your pressure spots are to then alleviate them.”

 Once you get fitted by a bootfitter and a pair of insoles made or bought, don’t be surprised if it takes several trips to you bootfitter to get the right fit.
 If you take the time early season to dial in your boots, you’ll be happy you did when you still have a full set of toenails at the end of the season.